UBC-MDS/introduction-machine-learning/chapters/en/module5.md

 <opt text="27" correct="true">

 Each hyperparameter would be checked with each value.
 The calculation would be  3 * 3 * 3.
-In this case it would be 3^3 =27
+In this case, it would be 3 * 3 * 3 =27

 </opt>

 <opt text="81" >

 Each hyperparameter would be checked with each value.
-The calculation would be number_hyperparameters ^ (number_of_searching_values).
+The calculation would be  3 * 3 * 3.

 </opt>

 </choice>

 **True or False**
-_Gridsearch can only be used for multiple hyperparameters._
+_Automated hyperparameter optimization can only be used for multiple hyperparameters._

 <choice id="2" >
 <opt text="True"  >

-Greidsearch can be used for a single parameter too, however now it's just searching in 1 dimension.
+Grid search can be used for a single parameter too, however now it's just searching in 1 dimension.

 </opt>